OpenEvalProject/evals/manuscripts/elife-48401/v3/manuscript.md

 In the case of PaKiT01 cells infected with rVSV-EBOV, where an apparently persistent infection established, the assay was terminated after 200+ hours (8+ days) of continuous observation.
 Upon termination of all trials, cells were fixed in formaldehyde (4% for 15 min), incubated with Hoechst stain (0.0005% for 15 min) (ThermoFisher, Inc, Waltham, MA), then imaged at 4X on the CellInsight CX5 High Content Screening (HCS) Platform.
 The machine was allowed to find optimal focus for each Hoechst stain image.
 One color channel was permitted such that images produced showed live nuclei in white and dead cells in black.

-## Hoechst staining
+#### Hoechst staining

 Hoechst stain colors cellular DNA, and viral infection is thought to interfere with the clarity of the stain (Dembowski and DeLuca, 2015).
 As such, infection termination, cell fixation, and Hoechst staining enables generation of a rough time series of uninfectious live cells (i.e. susceptible + antiviral cells) to complement the images which produced time series of proportions infectious.
 Due to uncertainty over the exact epidemic state of Hoechst-stained cells (i.e. exposed but not yet infectious cells may still stain), we elected to fit our models only to the infectious time series derived from GFP-expressing images and used Hoechst stain images as a post hoc visual check on our fit only (Figure 5; Figure 5—figure supplements 1–2).

-## Image processing
+#### Image processing

 Images recovered from the time series above were processed into binary (‘infectious’ vs. ‘non-infectious’ or, for Hoechst-stained images, ‘live’ vs. ‘dead’) form using the EBImage package (Pau et al., 2010) in R version 3.6 for MacIntosh, after methods further detailed in Supplementary file 7.
 Binary images were then further processed into time series of infectious or, for Hoechst-stained images, live cells using a series of cell counting scripts.
 Because of logistical constraints (i.e. many plates of simultaneously running infection trials and only one available imaging microscope), the time course of imaging across the duration of each trial was quite variable.
 As such, we fitted a series of statistical models to our processed image data to reconstruct reliable values of the infectious proportion of each well per hour for each distinct trial in all cell line–virus-MOI combinations (Figure 1—figure supplements 2–3), as well as for declining live cell counts from control well data derived from the Hoestch time series (Supplementary file 1; Supplementary file 7; Figure 1—figure supplement 7).
 All original and processed images, image processing and counting code, and resulting time series data are freely available for download at the following FigShare repository: DOI: 10.6084/m9.figshare.8312807.

-## Mean field model
+### Mean field model

-## Theoretical model details
+#### Theoretical model details

-To derive the expression for R0, the basic pathogen reproductive number in vitro, we used Next Generation Matrix (NGM) techniques (Diekmann et al., 1990; Heffernan et al., 2005), employing Wolfram Mathematica (version 11.2) as an analytical tool.
-R0 describes the number of new infections generated by an existing infection in a completely susceptible host population; a pathogen will invade a population when R0>1 (Supplementary file 2).
+To derive the expression for $R_{0}$, the basic pathogen reproductive number in vitro, we used Next Generation Matrix (NGM) techniques (Diekmann et al., 1990; Heffernan et al., 2005), employing Wolfram Mathematica (version 11.2) as an analytical tool. $R_{0}$ describes the number of new infections generated by an existing infection in a completely susceptible host population; a pathogen will invade a population when $R_{0}>1$ (Supplementary file 2).
 We then analyzed stability properties of the system, exploring dynamics across a range of parameter spaces, using MatCont (version 2.2) (Dhooge et al., 2008) for Matlab (version R2018a) (Supplementary file 3).

-## Theoretical model fitting
+#### Theoretical model fitting

 The birth rate, b, and natural mortality rate, μ, balance to yield a population-level growth rate, such that it is impossible to estimate both b and μ simultaneously from total population size data alone.
 As such, we fixed b at.
 025 and estimated μ by fitting an infection-absent version of our mean field model to the susceptible time series derived via Hoechst staining of control wells for each of the three cell lines (Figure 1—figure supplement 7).
 This yielded a natural mortality rate, μ, corresponding to a lifespan of approximately 121, 191, and 84 hours, respectively, for Vero, RoNi/7.1, and PaKiT01 cell lines (Figure 1—figure supplement 7).
 We then fixed the virus incubation rate, σ, as the inverse of the shortest observed duration of time from initial infection to the observation of the first infectious cells via fluorescent microscope for all nine cell line – virus combinations (ranging 6 to 9.5 hours).
 We fixed α, the infection-induced mortality rate, at 1/6, an accepted standard for general viral kinetics (Howat et al., 2006), and held c, the rate of antiviral cell regression to susceptible status, at 0 for the timespan (<200 hours) of the experimental cell line infection trials.

-We estimated cell line–virus-MOI-specific values for β, ρ, and ε by fitting the deterministic output of infectious proportions in our mean field model to the full suite of statistical outputs of all trials for each infected cell culture time series (Figure 1—figure supplements 2–3).
+We estimated cell line–virus-MOI-specific values for β, ρ, and $\epsilon$ by fitting the deterministic output of infectious proportions in our mean field model to the full suite of statistical outputs of all trials for each infected cell culture time series (Figure 1—figure supplements 2–3).
 Fitting was performed by minimizing the sum of squared differences between the deterministic model output and cell line–virus-MOI-specific infectious proportion of the data at each timestep.
-We optimized parameters for MOI = 0.001 and 0.0001 simultaneously to leverage statistical power across the two datasets, estimating a different transmission rate, β, for trials run at each infectious dose but, where applicable, estimating the same rates of ρ and ε across the two time series.
-We used the differential equation solver lsoda() in the R package deSolve (Soetaert et al., 2010) to obtain numerical solutions for the mean field model and carried out minimization using the ‘Nelder-Mead’ algorithm of the optim() function in base R. All model fits were conducted using consistent starting guesses for the parameters, β (β = 3), and where applicable, ρ (ρ = 0.001) and ε (ε = 0.001).
+We optimized parameters for MOI = 0.001 and 0.0001 simultaneously to leverage statistical power across the two datasets, estimating a different transmission rate, β, for trials run at each infectious dose but, where applicable, estimating the same rates of ρ and $\epsilon$ across the two time series.
+We used the differential equation solver lsoda() in the R package deSolve (Soetaert et al., 2010) to obtain numerical solutions for the mean field model and carried out minimization using the ‘Nelder-Mead’ algorithm of the optim() function in base R. All model fits were conducted using consistent starting guesses for the parameters, β (β = 3), and where applicable, ρ (ρ = 0.001) and $\epsilon$ ($\epsilon$ = 0.001).
 In the case of failed fits or indefinite hessians, we generated a series of random guesses around the starting conditions and continued estimation until successful fits were achieved.

-All eighteen cell line–virus-MOI combinations of data were fit by an immune absent (ε = ρ = 0) version of the theoretical model and, subsequently, an induced immunity (ε = 0; ρ >0) and constitutive immunity (ε >0; ρ >0) version of the model.
+All eighteen cell line–virus-MOI combinations of data were fit by an immune absent ($\epsilon$ = ρ = 0) version of the theoretical model and, subsequently, an induced immunity ($\epsilon$ = 0; ρ >0) and constitutive immunity ($\epsilon$ >0; ρ >0) version of the model.
 Finally, we compared fits across each cell line–virus-MOI combination via AIC.
-In calculating AIC, the number of fitted parameters in each model (k) varied across the immune phenotypes, with one parameter (β) estimated for absent immune assumptions, two (β and ρ) for induced immune assumptions, and three (β, ρ, and ε) for constitutive immune assumptions.
+In calculating AIC, the number of fitted parameters in each model (k) varied across the immune phenotypes, with one parameter (β) estimated for absent immune assumptions, two (β and ρ) for induced immune assumptions, and three (β, ρ, and $\epsilon$) for constitutive immune assumptions.
 The sample size (n) corresponded to the number of discrete time steps across all empirical infectious trials to which the model was fitted for each cell-line virus combination.
 All fitting and model comparison scripts are freely available for download at the following FigShare repository: DOI: 10.6084/m9.figshare.8312807.

-## Spatial model simulations
+#### Spatial model simulations

 Finally, we verified all mean field fits in a spatial context, in order to more thoroughly elucidate the role of antiviral cells in each time series.
 We constructed our spatial model in C++ implemented in R using the packages Rcpp and RcppArmadillo (Eddelbuettel and Francois, 2011; Eddelbuettel and Sanderson, 2017).
 Following Nagai and Honda (2001) and Howat et al. (2006), we modeled this system on a two-dimensional hexagonal lattice, using a ten-minute epidemic timestep for cell state transitions.
 At the initialization of each simulation, we randomly assigned a duration of natural lifespan, incubation period, infectivity period, and time from antiviral to susceptible status to all cells in a theoretical monolayer.
 Parameter durations were drawn from a normal distribution centered at the inverse of the respective fixed rates of μ, σ, α, and c, as reported with our mean field model.
-Transitions involving the induced (ρ) and constitutive (ε) rates of antiviral acquisition were governed probabilistically and adjusted dynamically at each timestep based on the global environment.
-As such, we fixed these parameters at the same values estimated in the mean field model, and multiplied both ρ and ε by the global proportion of, respectively, exposed and susceptible cells at a given timestep.
+Transitions involving the induced (ρ) and constitutive ($\epsilon$) rates of antiviral acquisition were governed probabilistically and adjusted dynamically at each timestep based on the global environment.
+As such, we fixed these parameters at the same values estimated in the mean field model, and multiplied both ρ and $\epsilon$ by the global proportion of, respectively, exposed and susceptible cells at a given timestep.

 In contrast to antiviral acquisition rates, transitions involving the birth rate (b) and the transmission rate (β) occurred probabilistically based on each cell’s local environment.
 The birth rate, b, was multiplied by the proportion of susceptible cells within a six-neighbor circumference of a focal dead cell, while β was multiplied by the proportion of infectious cells within a thirty-six neighbor vicinity of a focal susceptible cell, thus allowing viral transmission to extend beyond the immediate nearest-neighbor boundaries of an infectious cell.
 To compensate for higher thresholds to cellular persistence and virus invasion which occur under local spatial conditions (Webb et al., 2007), we increased the birth rate, b, and the cell-to-cell transmission rate, β, respectively, to six and ten times the values used in the mean field model (Supplementary file 4).
 We derived these increases based on the assumption that births took place exclusively based on pairwise nearest-neighbor interactions (the six immediately adjacent cells to a focal dead cell), while viral transmission was locally concentrated but included a small (7.5%) global contribution, representing the thirty-six cell surrounding vicinity of a focal susceptible.
 We justify these increases and derive their origins further in Supplementary file 5.